thaothecow/cscu-github-demo-2022/intros.md

 - Bonejaw my name is Cindai!
 I like mangoes.
 - Hello my name is Thao!
 I'm in 3rd year CS and I'm currently on a co-op term.
 My favourite fruit is coconuts :) .

+# my name is ahmad and I am new to github (except for when I download files because I've been doing that for a while)